Venice floods: Italy's Conte declares state of emergency | DW | 14.11.2019

 Where will the money be spent?

-Conte tweeted that the money would be used for "the city and it's population."
+PM Conte tweeted that the money approved by the Italian government would be used for "the city and its population."

 Italian newspaper Repubblica earlier reported that Conte planned to pledge financial aid to all Venetians in light of the high cost of damage done to property and potential losses of income from tourism.